vhe182/rpc-perf-dash/docs/proposals/mvp-dashboard-design.md

 The query is made via HTML requests in the form of `GET /api/labs`, `GET /api/labs/{lab id}`.
 The expected result is a json with the appropriate test data.
-This json is then used to create the graph of the specified metrics as they trend over the past 50 builds.
+This json is then used to create the graph of the specified metrics as they trend over past builds.

 Our choice of developing a REST API provides the benefit that any graph configured by a user can be sured via the URL link to that page.
 This allows